-In my free time work on various open source software projects.
+In my free time I enjoy working on personal software projects.

 - The Hacker’s Diet with LibreOffice / OpenOffice.org

 Create digital versions of popular Hawaiian dictionaries.

 Easily insert ʻokina and kahakō characters used in Hawaiian.

 An extendable Twitter bot written in C#.

 Text editor that “punishes” you when you stop writing.